Welcome

 Blocked account

 In the visa procedure, proof of subsistence can be provided by setting up a blocked account.
 You have a free choice of provider.
-As far as the embassy is currently aware, no banks in Cameroon offer a blocked account that fulfils the requirements of the visa procedure.
-Providers offering this service worldwide can be found here on the website of the Federal Foreign Office.
+However, as far as the embassy is currently aware, no banks in Cameroon offer a blocked account that fulfils the requirements of the visa procedure.

 Declaration of commitment